Skip to Content

 A New Palette: What the Natural Dye Movement Reveals About Procurement’s Strategic Role

 This summer, seven major food and beverage manufacturers (PepsiCo, Kraft Heinz, General Mills, Nestle, Conagra, J.M.
 Smucker Co., and Hershey) announced plans to phase out artificial colors and dyes by the end of 2027.
-Many other manufacturers are likely to follow.
-These reformulation goals create new opportunities for procurement.
-Specifically, procurement can strengthen its role as a strategic function, supporting high-visibility business priorities.
+As a result, many other manufacturers are expected to follow suit.
+Collectively, these reformulation goals open up new opportunities for procurement to elevate its role as a strategic function by supporting high‑visibility business priorities tied to brand trust, regulation, and innovation.

 Swapping Artificial Colors Is Complex